medy17/Candy-Glass-React-Portfolio/README.md

 The template is designed to be easily customisable.
 Most of your personal content is defined in one place.

-### NOTE: You must change the `<meta>` tag in `index.html` to match your own identity.
-If you don't change it, your portfolio will be indexed by Google and other search engines as if it were mine.
-Not great.

 ### 1. The Main Data File